 Foreign currency transactions are translated into Saudi Riyals at the rates of exchange prevailing at the time of the transactions.
-Monetary assets and liabilities denominated in foreign currencies at the interim consolidated statement of financial position date are translated into Saudi Riyals at the exchange rate prevailing at that date.
-Gains and losses from settlement and translation of foreign currency transactions are included in the interim consolidated statement of income, if material.
+Monetary assets and liabilities denominated in foreign currencies at the reporting date are translated into Saudi Riyals at the exchange rate prevailing at that date.
+Gains and losses from settlement and translation of foreign currency transactions are included in the consolidated statement of income, if material.